Links on Android Authority may earn us a commission. Learn more.

 How to make GIFs from videos

-Regardless of how you choose to pronounce the word, a GIF is often the perfect way to express emotions.
+Regardless of how you pronounce the word, a GIF is often the perfect way to express emotions.
 These animated images can say more than the 1,000 words a still photo expresses, but it is also more “snackable” than a full-fledged video.
 Have you ever wondered how they are made?
 Today we are here to show you how to make GIFs.
 After this tutorial, you might create the next viral GIF.

 How to create GIF using Giphy: